 Rewards For Being Socially Conscious

-Experticity is a small Utah-based company that specializes in helping brands and retailers better connect with their audiences by providing consultation services drawn from its diverse staff of experts.
-With a grand total of 240 full-time employees, it might seem surprising that Experticity can afford to reward its workers with $2,000 vacations for small charitable contributions.
-But so vital is the spirit of giving to CEO Tom Stockham that he has sent employees to places as far-flung as Kenya, Bolivia, Ecuador, and Nepal, all for donating as little as five dollars to a charity of their choice.
+Experticity is a small Utah-based firm that focuses in assisting brands and retailers in better connecting with their target audiences through consultancy services provided by a diversified team of experts.
+With 240 full-time employees, it may appear odd that Experticity can afford to provide its staff $2,000 vacations in exchange for minor charity contributions.
+But the attitude of giving is so important to CEO Tom Stockham that he has sent staff as far as Kenya, Bolivia, Ecuador, and Nepal, all for donating as little as $5 to a charity of their choice.

-The company broke ground on the program in 2016 and at first, it took the form of a small-scale lottery.
-By popular demand, Experticity has now extended the offer to all of its employees.
-Currently, a full third of Experticity’s employees participate in the program.
-For those who are willing to make donations and are fortunate enough to receive a grant, Experticity covers the full cost of the expedition package (an impressive $2,195), and even splurges for airfare, hotels, transportation, and living expenses for people who are willing to donate and are fortunate enough to win a grant.
+The business started working on the program in 2016, and it started off as a small-scale lottery.
+Experticity has now extended the offer to all of its staff due to popular demand.
+Currently, a third of Experticity’s workforce is enrolled in the program.
+Experticity pays the whole cost of the expedition package (an astonishing $2,195) and even splurges for airline, hotels, transportation, and living expenses for people who are willing to donate and are fortunate enough to win a grant.

 Motivations Behind Charitable Contributions

-What are the corporate motivations behind this sort of philanthropy?
-In other words, what does Experticity gain from the deal?
+What are the corporate reasons for charity like this?
+To put it another way, what does Experticity gain from the deal?
 The initiative “will create bonds between people,” according to CFO Heather Mercier, and is “absolutely the right thing to do.”
-Nevertheless, if we’re to be honest with ourselves, we have to admit that corporations do not exist to give money away.
-Corporations exist to make money.
-How does charitable giving fit into the business world?
+Nonetheless, we must realize, if we are to be honest with ourselves, that companies do not exist to give money away.
+Corporations are in the business of making money.
+What role does philanthropy play in the corporate world?

 Giving Corporate Morale A Boost

-Companies that network with charitable organizations are better connected with leaders, thinkers, innovators, and society as a whole.
+Companies that collaborate with nonprofit organizations have stronger ties to leaders, intellectuals, and innovators, as well as society as a whole.
 Companies may acquire fresh talent by tapping into this pool of good-hearted, hardworking individuals.
-A firm is only as good as its employees, and any corporation would benefit from taking on the sort of selfless individuals who devote their free time to charitable organizations.
+A firm is only as good as its employees, and any company would profit from hiring the kind of altruistic people who volunteer their time to charity groups in their spare time.